SKCrawford/grammar-detector/README.md

 ### Component: Token

 The smallest atom is the [`spacy.tokens.Token`](https://spacy.io/usage/rule-based-matching) class.
 Each `Token` represents a single word and consists of a single JSON object.
 A `list[Token]` represents a chain of words.
-Each `Token` contains a `TAG` (tag) and/or a `DEP` (dependency). `TAGs` are broad categories (e.g. 'VERB') and `DEPs` are narrow categories (e.g. 'VB' for base form, 'VBD' for past tense, 'VBG' for gerund/present participle, 'VBN' for past participle, 'VBP' for non-3rd person singular present, and 'VBZ' for 3rd person singular present).
-An `OP` (operation) may also be included.

-TODO: fix all of this nonsense

 Lists of `Tokens` are used in `patternset` YAML files to define grammatical patterns.
-A complete list of part-of-speech `TAGs` and `DEPs` can be found [here](https://github.com/explosion/spaCy/blob/master/spacy/glossary.py).
+Each `Token` contains a `POS` (part-of-speech), a `TAG` (tag), and/or a `DEP` (dependency).
+Grammatical categories are denoted with `POS` and `TAG` while syntactic categories are denoted with `DEP`.
+An `OP` (operation) may also be included to denote whether a `Token` is required or optional.
+A complete list of `POSs`, `TAGs`, and `DEPs` can be found in [the spaCy glossary](https://github.com/explosion/spaCy/blob/master/spacy/glossary.py).

+Some examples of `POSs` are "VERB", "AUX", "NOUN", "PROPN", and "SYM" for symbol.

+Some examples of `TAGs` are "VB" for base form verb, "VBD" for past tense verb, "VBG" for gerund/present participle verb, "VBN" for past participle verb, "VBP" for non-3rd person singular present verb, and "VBZ" for 3rd person singular present verb.

+Some examples of `DEPs` are "ROOT" for root verb, "aux", "auxpass", "nsubj", and "dobj".

 #### Examples of Tokens